russelldmatt/brain-teasers/brain-teasers/guess-the-answers/question.md

 You can submit a new list of 100 guesses as many times as you need.

-What's the minumum number of submissions you need to figure out all the correct answers?
+What's the minimum number of submissions you need to figure out all the correct answers?